chenhongyu2048/LLM-inference-optimization-paper/README.md

 #### Optimization focus on Auto-regressive Decoding

 - [x] [Splitwise: Efficient generative LLM inference using phase splitting](https://arxiv.org/abs/2311.18677): splitting prefill and decode in a map-reduce style, by UW and Microsoft
+- [ ] [DistServe: Disaggregating Prefill and Decoding for Goodput-optimized Large Language Model Serving](https://arxiv.org/abs/2401.09670): also split the prefill and decode
+- [ ] [Inference without Interference: Disaggregate LLM Inference for Mixed Downstream Workloads](https://arxiv.org/abs/2401.11181): seems a combination of SARATHI and Splitwise

 ### Memory Manage